 The Health District is confronted with inflationary factors affecting the cost of equipment; clinical, laboratory and pharmaceutical supplies; and other services.
-The Consumer Price Index has increased 2.4% over the past 12 months as an average annual percentage indicating these costs may continue to grow in the immediate future.
-Bargaining unit negotiation increases scheduled for budget year 2024-2025 will result in significant increased labor costs going forward.
-In addition, benefit costs will be higher due to increased retirement contributions on increased salaries and group insurance costs in budget year 2024-2025.
+The Consumer Price Index has increased 3.9% over the past 12 months as an average annual percentage indicating these cost may continue to grow in the immediate future.
+Impending bargaining unit negotiations scheduled in budget year 2023-2024 have the potential to result in increased labor costs going forward.
+In addition, benefit costs will be higher due to increased retirement contributions and group insurance costs in budget year 2023-2024.

 The Health District will continue to pursue not only proportional allocation of Federal pass-through dollars through the State, but also direct funding from the Federal government.
-Clark County has 73% of Nevada's population and is 4.7 times the population of Washoe County in Northern Nevada.
+Clark County has 70.2% of Nevada's population and is 4.3 times the population of Washoe County in Northern Nevada.
 The additional Federal support will enable the Health District to better address the needs of residents requiring services.
-Senate Bill 118 was approved during the State of Nevada 2023 Legislative Session.
-Section 9.2 of the bill made an appropriation to the Division of Public and Behavioral Health of the Department of Health and Human Services for allocation to specified entities for the improvement of public health.
-The Health District received an allocation of \$10,950,000 to be utilized over fiscal year 2024-2025 and fiscal year 2025-2026.

-Property tax revenue is anticipated to increase by approximately 10% for the 2024-2025 budget year.
-Charges for services for clinical services continue to grow as services expand to additional locations.
-Regulatory revenue, environmental health licenses and permit revenues are anticipated to increase as fees are adjusted and regulated activities with national and international venues occur in the community.
-The increase for the 2024-2025 budget year is anticipated to be approximately 1% for charges for services, licenses, and permits.
+Property tax revenue is anticipated to increase by approximately 7% for the 2023-2024 budget year.
+Charges for services for clinical services continue to grow as services expand to additional locations and environmental health licenses and permit revenues are anticipated to increase as regulated activities with national and international venues occur in the community.
+The increase for the 2023-2024 budget year is anticipated to be approximately 20% for Charges for services, licenses, and permits.

 At present, the Health District has the financial resources and capacity to maintain current service levels.
+Though the Health District has a surplus of revenue over expenditures, it must be noted that the driver for that position in recent years has resulted from Pandemic Relief funding with support from increased regulatory and clinical services activity.
 As Pandemic Relief funding expires, the Health District will need to ensure operational viability by closely monitoring revenues and expenditures in addition to making operational adjustments and pursuing additional funding sources.